ashrog/team_erdata/README.md

 # team_erdata
-A group project on a mobile app, using flutter and dart with django as the backend.
+A group project on a mobile app, using flutter. with django as the backend.